jovanliuc/java-families-docs/java/java-io.md

 non-blocking I/O operations.

 The key classes and interfaces in Java NIO include:
-- Channels: Channels are similar to streams, but they can be both readable and writable, and can be non-blocking.
+- `Channels`: Channels are similar to streams, but they can be both readable and writable, and can be non-blocking.
 The main channel classes are FileChannel, DatagramChannel, and SocketChannel.
-- Buffers: Buffers are used to hold data for input and output operations.
+- `Buffers`: Buffers are used to hold data for input and output operations.
 They can be read from or written to, and they are used in conjunction with channels to transfer data between the application and I/O devices.
-- Selectors: Selectors are used to monitor multiple channels for I/O events, such as data being ready to read or write.
+- `Selectors`: Selectors are used to monitor multiple channels for I/O events, such as data being ready to read or write.